 For example, the standard voltage rating on a landline in the United States is 120 volts.
-If this rating is exceeded for more than three nanoseconds, it would be considered a surge, any shorter duration is a spike.
+If this rating is exceeded for more than three nanoseconds, it would be considered a surge.
+Any shorter duration is considered a spike.

-Tip: Users can help prevent damage from power surges with surge protectors.
+Users can prevent damage from power surges with surge protectors.

 A surge can also travel over a phone line.
 An unprotected modem may also cause damage to your computer.

 What causes a surge?

-The most common cause of a surge is a lightning bolt in an electrical storm that strikes a device connected to a power, phone, cable, or another wire.
+The most common cause of a surge is an electrical storm lightning bolt that strikes a device connected to a power, phone, cable, or another wire.
 For example, a lightning bolt could strike a satellite dish.
 Then, the electricity could travel over the wire connected to that dish into a home and damage any electrical device that is not protected.

 Other examples of what causes a power surge include ESD, an appliance powering on or off, and physical damage to external power lines.

 How does a power surge damage a computer?

 Everything in a computer is powered by electricity.
 As we mentioned above, the standard delivery for wall sockets in the U.S. is 120V.
 However, a lightning strike can be upward of many millions of volts.
-This extremely excessive current generates a lot of excess heat, causing integrated circuits (among other things) to melt; hence, destroying them.
+This extremely excessive current generates a lot of excess heat, causing integrated circuits (among other things) to melt and be destroyed.